How do you break the news about divorce?

 Depending on whether you are preparing to leave, wanting a trial separation, or you have made the decision to divorce, your choice dictates the degree of finality in your words.
 The following scripts make this progression clear:

 In an ideal situation, both parties are open and agreeable, very adult and willing to listen calmly.
-In a more realistic scene, one person is dissatisfied, and the other thinks things are fine, or is less invested in change occurring.
+In a more realistic scene, one spouse is dissatisfied and the other thinks things are fine – or is less invested in changing the status quo.
 It can be scary to tell your husband or wife that you have been thinking about leaving.
 This is why it’s good to write in your journal, talk with someone, and do some planning, before communicating with your partner.

 “I’ve been thinking a great deal about our relationship and I think it might be best to separate for a while.
 I don’t have any timeline in mind, but I’d like to talk about it.”